 IKEA to the Rescue

 We needed seating for the computer counter and we needed cubbies.
 Ikea has carried this storage solution for a very long time.
-The little tubs are the perfect size.
+These are the IKEA TROFAST storage frames.
+The little IKEA TROFAST tubs are the perfect size.
 They hold a LOT of stuff.
 I put the kids names on them by using tacky putty on the back of laminated cards (again from the Vanilla Sherbet classroom essentials line).
 This is my 11th year using these.
 They are still in great condition.

 Which is kind of a bummer.

-Because now Ikea carries them in white.
+Because now they have them in white.
 AND I REALLY want the white ones.
 But I can’t justify getting them, because there is absolutely nothing wrong with these.

 Maybe this should be a future painting project for Jeff.
 Hmmm. 😉